Muscle spindle: Sensitivity modification

 The function of the gamma motor neurons is not to supplement the force of muscle contraction provided by the extrafusal fibers, but to modify the sensitivity of the muscle spindle sensory afferents to stretch.
 Upon release of acetylcholine by the active gamma motor neuron, the end portions of the intrafusal muscle fibers contract, thus elongating the non-contractile central portions (see "fusimotor action" schematic below).
 This opens stretch-sensitive ion channels of the sensory endings, leading to an influx of sodium ions.
 This raises the resting potential of the endings, thereby increasing the probability of action potential firing, thus increasing the stretch-sensitivity of the muscle spindle afferents.

+Recent transcriptomic and proteomic studies have identified unique gene expression profiles specific to muscle spindle regions.
+Distinct macrophage populations, known as muscle spindle macrophages (MSMPs), have been observed, suggesting an immunological component in muscle spindle maintenance and function.
+Immunostaining and sequencing have enabled tissue-level identification of novel markers, contributing to an advanced cellular atlas of the muscle spindle.
+Regarding the structural-functional correlation; muscle spindle density is not uniform across the musculoskeletal system.
+Recent biomechanical modeling suggests that spindle abundance correlates with muscle fascicle length and fiber velocity during dynamic movement, emphasizing the relationship between muscle structure and proprioceptive requirements.

 How does the central nervous system control gamma fusimotor neurons?
 It has been difficult to record from gamma motor neurons during normal movement because they have very small axons.
 Several theories have been proposed, based on recordings from spindle afferents.